Learning The Major Arcana Cards: What Do They All Mean?

 The Chariot – #7

-This card reminds you that success is achievable, but you have to be determined to get it.
+The Chariot reminds you that success is achievable but must be determined to achieve it.

 The Strength – #8

-The strength represents your ability to withstand anything in life and come out more powerful.
+The Strength card represents your ability to withstand and become more powerful.

 The Hermit – #9

-When the hermit comes up in your reading, it means your answers need to come from within.
+When the Hermit comes up in your reading, your answers must come from within.

 the hermit